About the Australian Volunteers Program

 - Supporting priority sports diplomacy and sports for development priorities.

-Volunteers have provided considerable assistance across a broad range of sectors in Mongolia and with over 300 assignments since 1998 it is impossible to provide a full list of all the achievements.
-However, the following examples provide a flavour of the important work Volunteers in Mongolia undertake.
+Volunteers have provided considerable assistance across a broad range of sectors in Mongolia and with over 300 assignments since 1998.
+It is impossible to provide a full list of all the achievements.
+However, the following examples provide a flavour of the important work Australian volunteers in Mongolia undertake.

 Interested in having a volunteer in your organisation?

-Volunteers are placed within host organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.
+Volunteers are placed within partner organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.

-Australian volunteers mobilised through the AVID program work with a range of host organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.
+Australian volunteers mobilised through the Australian Volunteers Program work with a range of partner organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.

-If you are interested in having a volunteer in your organization, please contact with Scope Global through:
+If you are interested in having a volunteer in your organisation, please contact AVI on telephone: (976) – 76006421 or email [email protected].